glromeo/esbuild-sass-plugin/README.md

   plugins: [sassPlugin()]
 })
 ```

-this will use esbuild `loader: "css"` and your transpiled Sass will be in `index.css` alongside your bundle.
 There are two main options that control the plugin: `filter` which has the same meaning of filter in esbuild
 [onLoad](https://esbuild.github.io/plugins/#on-load) and `type` that's what specifies how the css should be
 rendered and imported.

+The example above uses the default type `css` and will use esbuild CSS loader so your transpiled Sass
+will be in `index.css` alongside your bundle.

+In all other cases `esbuild` won't process the CSS content and it will be handled by the plugin depending on the case
+> if you want `url()` asset resolution or other forms of processing you have to rely on `postcss` like in this [example](https://github.com/glromeo/esbuild-sass-plugin/issues/92#issuecomment-1219209442)

+#### `type: "style"`
-If you specify `type: "style"` then the stylesheet will be in the bundle
+In this mode the stylesheet will be in the javascript bundle
 and will be dynamically added to the page when the bundle is loaded.

+#### `type "css-text"`
-If you want to use the resulting css text as a string import you can use `type: "css-text"`
+You can use this mode if you want to use the resulting css text as a string import

 ```javascript
 await esbuild.build({